schreiaj/intro_to_fsm/README.md

 ## Modeling Games using Finite State Machines (in Elixir)

 This is going to be something of an experiment in that I don't know if it will work as I'm writing it.
 I hope, if it doesn't work, that the reader will take away a lesson on how to go about approaching a new FRC game.
+This will actually be the first in a series of posts that will build up to simulating robot strategies using state machines.

 ### About the Tech